HTG Molecular Diagnostics (NASDAQ:HTGM) Price Target Cut to $10.00 by Analysts at SVB Leerink

-HTG Molecular Diagnostics (NASDAQ:HTGM) had its price objective lowered by investment analysts at SVB Leerink to $10.00 in a research note issued to investors on Friday, Price Targets.com reports.
-The brokerage currently has an “outperform” rating on the medical research company’s stock.
-SVB Leerink’s price target would indicate a potential upside of 180.90% from the company’s current price.
+HTG Molecular Diagnostics (NASDAQ:HTGM) had its price objective dropped by research analysts at SVB Leerink to $10.00 in a research note issued on Thursday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the medical research company’s stock.
+SVB Leerink’s price objective points to a potential upside of 174.73% from the company’s current price.

-Other research analysts have also recently issued reports about the company.
-Zacks Investment Research cut HTG Molecular Diagnostics from a “buy” rating to a “hold” rating in a research report on Monday, February 1st.
-HC Wainwright reduced their target price on HTG Molecular Diagnostics to $9.00 and set a “buy” rating for the company in a research report on Friday.
+Other equities research analysts have also recently issued research reports about the stock.
+HC Wainwright dropped their price target on shares of HTG Molecular Diagnostics to $9.00 and set a “buy” rating on the stock in a research note on Friday, May 14th.
+Zacks Investment Research lowered shares of HTG Molecular Diagnostics from a “buy” rating to a “hold” rating in a research report on Monday, February 1st.

-HTG Molecular Diagnostics (NASDAQ:HTGM) last posted its quarterly earnings data on Thursday, May 13th.
-The medical research company reported ($0.80) earnings per share for the quarter, beating the consensus estimate of ($0.95) by $0.15.
+HTG Molecular Diagnostics (NASDAQ:HTGM) last released its quarterly earnings results on Thursday, May 13th.
+The medical research company reported ($0.80) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.95) by $0.15.
 HTG Molecular Diagnostics had a negative return on equity of 101.81% and a negative net margin of 194.78%.
-Analysts expect that HTG Molecular Diagnostics will post -4.72 EPS for the current fiscal year.
+Research analysts predict that HTG Molecular Diagnostics will post -4.72 earnings per share for the current fiscal year.

-Institutional investors have recently added to or reduced their stakes in the business.
-Squarepoint Ops LLC acquired a new position in HTG Molecular Diagnostics during the fourth quarter worth $123,000.
-Renaissance Technologies LLC raised its stake in HTG Molecular Diagnostics by 45.1% during the first quarter.
-Renaissance Technologies LLC now owns 138,785 shares of the medical research company’s stock worth $759,000 after acquiring an additional 43,169 shares in the last quarter.
-Blue Water Life Science Advisors LLC acquired a new position in HTG Molecular Diagnostics during the first quarter worth $375,000.
-Samjo Capital LLC acquired a new position in HTG Molecular Diagnostics during the fourth quarter worth $1,828,000.
-Finally, Cowen Prime Services LLC raised its stake in HTG Molecular Diagnostics by 18.6% during the first quarter.
-Cowen Prime Services LLC now owns 524,033 shares of the medical research company’s stock worth $2,866,000 after acquiring an additional 82,115 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Samjo Capital LLC acquired a new stake in shares of HTG Molecular Diagnostics in the fourth quarter valued at about $1,828,000.
+Blue Water Life Science Advisors LLC acquired a new position in shares of HTG Molecular Diagnostics during the 1st quarter worth approximately $375,000.
+Cowen Prime Services LLC grew its position in shares of HTG Molecular Diagnostics by 18.6% in the first quarter.
+Cowen Prime Services LLC now owns 524,033 shares of the medical research company’s stock valued at $2,866,000 after purchasing an additional 82,115 shares in the last quarter.
+Worth Venture Partners LLC purchased a new stake in shares of HTG Molecular Diagnostics in the first quarter valued at approximately $299,000.
+Finally, Renaissance Technologies LLC increased its holdings in shares of HTG Molecular Diagnostics by 45.1% in the first quarter.
+Renaissance Technologies LLC now owns 138,785 shares of the medical research company’s stock valued at $759,000 after purchasing an additional 43,169 shares during the last quarter.

 HTG Molecular Diagnostics Company Profile